kynanvwright/rule-post/README.md

 - Database and storage writing implemented via backend functions, frontend write access blocked
   - as an exception, frontend can write to temporary file storage
 - Cloud Storage rule for clearing out temporary file storage (1+ days old)
+- Nested structure of enquiries, responses and comments
+- Inline pdf and doc viewing

 ## Future Features
 - Doublecheck that backend functions are ensuring user has correct permissions
 - Delay publishing to specific times
   - permit editing prior to submission
   - make sure storage rules stop unpublished attachments from being read
-- Add layering of responses and comments underneath enquiries
 - Create enquiry phases and restrict user submissions accordingly
   - include limiting each team to one response per round
 - Allocate users to teams